This website uses cookies to ensure you get the best experience on our website. Learn more

 Money

-No exchange facilities are offered at Nxabega.
-There is a small safe in every room.
-Payment can be made in cash (euro, US dollars, South African rand, Botswana pula and UK sterling), or with Visa or MasterCard.
+There is a small safe in every tented chalet at Nxabega.
+No exchange facilities are offered.
+Payment may be made in cash (euro, US dollars, South African rand, Botswana pula and UK sterling), or with Visa or Mastercard.
 Envelopes are provided in the chalets for tips (at your discretion) for both guides and trackers, and for the rest of the staff.
 These can be given direct or through the management.
 Tips may also be made by credit card and distributed as requested by the guest.

 Other lodges in Okavango Delta Safari Reserves